shingod/TTS/README.md

 Interestingly, it turns out that Japanese is much easier to produce the desired pronunciation as compared to English.

 Original code as placeholder for now.
+I am to extract this part of the code from my current project before uploading as a standalone thing.
+The sorted code is to be uploaded by mid January 2021.

 - Started on English vocabulary.
+- Started on Japanese vocabulary.
-- Addition of UTF-8 Japanese language hiragana input to speech mapping function.
+- Addition of UTF-8 Japanese language hiragana input to speech mapping of individual letters complete.

-I currently don't have reliable internet connection, so I'm leaving this here as a reminder for me to share my work.
+Leaving this here as a reminder for me to share my work.

-Also, I will have to extract this part of the code from my current project before uploading as a standalone thing.

-The sorted code is to be uploaded by mid January 2021.